 In his post-Navy life, Jim earned a Bachelor of Arts in Biblical Theology from Regent University in 2012.
-He went on to received a Maters of Divinity from Covenant Theological Seminary in May of 2016.
-He also lead Young Life as volunteer and worked at Young Life Camp in the Adirondacks for two summers—where he happened to meet Susan, his future wife.
+He went on to receive a Masters of Divinity from Covenant Theological Seminary in May of 2016.
+He also led Young Life as a volunteer and worked at Young Life Camp in the Adirondacks for two summers—where he happened to meet Susan, his future wife.

 Jim moved to Richmond in the summer of 2016 to serve alongside City Church’s pastors and leadership to disciple children and their families.
 He’s proud to lead a wonderful team of volunteer leaders who seek to show kids Jesus in the nursery, Children’s Worship, City Kids, and middle and high school ministries.

 Jim, Susan, and their daughters live in Bryan Park.

 Harrison grew up in Blue Springs, a tiny town in northeastern Mississippi.
 He graduated from the University of Mississippi in 2010 with a degree in International Studies.

 After working with college students in Romania through Mission to the World and a brief stint as a research associate for a financial research firm, Harrison went on to serve as the Pastoral Intern for young adults at Uptown Church in Charlotte, North Carolina.